Lake Erie: About the Lake and Our Beach

 The area to the West of the boat ramp almost always has a large amount of sand, but, large amounts of sand can be washed down the

 shoreline by storms, so the beach may be rocky during your visit.
+Because of the current high lake level we do not have a beach in the area labeled “Rocky Beach” on our map.
 The Lake bottom in front of our property is mostly solid rock with

 large rocks and sand.
 Be sure to bring water shoes and lawn chairs if you intend to enjoy the beach.
 Because Lake Erie is the